MutationDigitale/craft3-translate/README.md

 ## Features

 - Edit your translations for each language side by side.

 - Filter missing translations and search by keywords.

 - Configure which translations categories you'll be able to edit.

 - Translations will be kept inside your database instead of PHP files.

 - When a page is visited on the site, missing translations will automatically be added.

 - Add or delete translations in the control panel.

 - On installation, your existing PHP site translations will be migrated to your database.

 - Export your translations in a CSV file.

+- Utilities:

+    - Parse all site templates to add missing translations
+    - Delete all translations

 ## Requirements